nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 This has been covered in more details in the [automatic translations](#automatic-translations) section.

+We have mature tooling to build multilingual text-based websites.
+However, it adds a layer of complexity to any tool that you choose to build.

+The hardest part is simply maintaining one version of your content for each language, and keeping those in sync.
+Tools exist to make this easier, but it cannot be entirely automated.

 ### 3. Accessibility

-Accessibility is less taken for granted.
-It's a set of practices that must be implemented.
-Some basic level of accessibility should be expected by default, but full compliance with ARIA guidelines is less common.
+A basic level of accessibility can be expected, but full WCAG compliance is harder, especially if it's not part of the entire design process from the start.

+The choice of technology has less impact on accessibility, but the complexity of what you build does.
+It's easy to make text accessible.
+It's much harder to make software accessible.

+Talk to the *[Landesbeauftragte für digitale Barrierefreiheit](https://www.berlin.de/lb/digitale-barrierefreiheit/)* and the [ITDZ accessibility team](https://www.itdz-berlin.de/allgemeines/digitale-barrierefreiheit/).
+They might save you a lot of guesswork.

 ### 4. Privacy